-There is a practice vehicle located outside of the attraction.
-Checking it out beforehand made me more confident about transferring.
-You can even practice if you want.
+I’m not sure if it is still there but there was a practice vehicle located outside of the attraction.
+If you want to check it out before you ride I would just speak with a Cast Member.
+If it’s still there, you can even practice if you want.
 The car was about the same height as my wheelchair so it was pretty easy for me to transfer to the side and then lower myself in.

 There is an additional grab bar that you can request for the Sim Car (ride vehicle).
 I felt comfortable with the seat belt, it goes across your chest and it kept me stable.
 There is also a grab bar next to the seat that I used.
 There are a few sudden stops so if you are worried I would go ahead and request it.